Amsh23/Amsh23/connecttocisofordummiesoneclick/README.md

 ## Configuration

-The VPN servers and credentials are configured in the `VPNConnector` class:
+The VPN servers can be configured in the `VPNConnector` class:

 ```python
 # VPN Servers